explosivo22/kwikset-ha/INTEGRATION_QUALITY_SCALE.md

     - N/A - Not applicable - this is a cloud-based integration without local network discovery.
 - [ ] `discovery` - Devices can be discovered
     - N/A - Not applicable - cloud-based authentication required, devices cannot be auto-discovered.
-- [ ] `docs-data-update` - The documentation describes how data is updated
+- [X] `docs-data-update` - The documentation describes how data is updated
-    - No documentation about polling interval and how data is refreshed.
+    - README includes "Data Updates" section describing polling behavior, intervals, latency, and device discovery timing.
 - [X] `docs-examples` - The documentation provides automation examples the user can use.
     - README includes "Use Cases & Automations" section with example automations.
-- [ ] `docs-known-limitations` - The documentation describes known limitations of the integration (not to be confused with bugs)
+- [X] `docs-known-limitations` - The documentation describes known limitations of the integration (not to be confused with bugs)
-    - Mentions MFA must be disabled and requires Kwikset home, but not comprehensive.
+    - README includes comprehensive "Known Limitations" section covering API limitations, feature limitations, and device limitations.
 - [X] `docs-supported-devices` - The documentation describes known supported / unsupported devices
     - README includes "Supported Devices" section with product line table.
 - [X] `docs-supported-functions` - The documentation describes the supported functionality, including entities, and platforms